eduardocs09/scalability-and-system-design-for-developers/01_web-application-and-software-architecture/01_different-tiers-in-software-architecture.md

 More than 3 components separated physically in their own machines, also called _**distributed applications**_.

 Reasons for this level of separation:
-- Single Responsability Principle: each component should have a single responsability and execute it well;
+- Single Responsibility Principle: each component should have a single responsibility and execute it well;
-- Separation of Concerns: each components responsability should overlap as minimal as possible with others';
+- Separation of Concerns: overlap of components responsibility should be as minimal as possible;

 ### Layers !== Tiers
 Layers represent the organization of the code, like the UI layer, business layers, service layers, data access layer etc. Tiers are physycal separation of components.